mr-ravin/Smart-Hadoop-Cluster-SMHACL/README.md

 - client.py is send to all the other computers to make them that computer(i.e. name node, data node, job tracker, task tracker), as described by the instructions send by servr.py

-#### Note: This work can be used freely for academic research work and individual non-commercial projects, please do provide citation and/or deserved credits to this work.
-For Industrial and commercial use permission is required from the Author.
+#### Note: This work can be used freely after providing citation and/or deserved credits to this work.
+Please use it at your own risk !!!